 WVYC is proud to be an organisation in which there are so many positive benefits for the members: the value of learning to sing with confidence, the value of friendships made both locally and overseas, the value of positive self-esteem, and the value of developing performance skills which will hold them in good stead for the rest of their lives.
 As performers, discerning consumers and supporters of art in the future, they will help mould a society that strongly values its culture.
 And their commitment to excellence will serve them well in all walks of life.

-Woden Valley Youth Choir consists of two choirs catering for different age groups:
+Woden Valley Youth Choir consists of six choral groups catering for different needs:

-The choir rehearses every Tuesday evening in Waramanga during the school term.
+The choir rehearses every Tuesday evening at Charles Weston Primary School (80 Woodberry Ave, Coombs ACT 2611) during the school term.